abozaid-ibrahim/InputCollection/README.md

  </p>

 ## Getting Started
-- If this is your first time encountering swift/ios development, please follow [the instructions](https://developer.apple.com/support/xcode/) to set up Xcode and Swift on your Mac.
+- If this is your first time encountering swift/ios development, please follow [the instructions](https://developer.apple.com/support/xcode/) to set up XCode and Swift on your Mac.

 ## Setup Configs
 - Checkout master branch to run the latest version